2010s in music: Alternative rock

 Successful alternative rock artists in this decade were Imagine Dragons, Linkin Park, Muse, Coldplay, Foo Fighters, Weezer, Kasabian, Thirty Seconds To Mars, Kongos, Cage the Elephant, Evanescence, Metric, Nickelback, Arctic Monkeys, the Black Keys, Gorillaz, Red Hot Chili Peppers, Three Days Grace, the War on Drugs, Pearl Jam, Queens of the Stone Age, Panic! at the Disco, Kaleo, Hozier, Fall Out Boy, Royal Blood, Twenty One Pilots, Jack Johnson, Death from Above 1979, Paramore, Biffy Clyro, Bring Me the Horizon and Nothing but Thieves.
 All of these bands had albums debut in the top 5, with Fall Out Boy scoring 3 number 1 albums in a row on the Billboard 200 album chart in 2013, 2015, and 2018.

 Psychedelic rock

 The decade saw the revival of psychedelic rock as a popular genre for the first time since the 1970s.
 Bands of the decade used synths and electronic sounds within the genre.
 Techniques seen in other genres such as shoegaze were also employed to create walls of sound and distortion.
 Popular acts in the decade were Animal Collective, Tame Impala, Unknown Mortal Orchestra, Mac DeMarco, Ariel Pink, Connan Mockasin, Homeshake, King Gizzard & the Lizard Wizard, Portugal.
-The Man, Thee Oh Sees, Pond, Temples, MGMT, Allah-Las, Ty Segall, Samsara Blues Experiment and the Black Angels.
+The Man, Thee Oh Sees, Pond, Temples, MGMT, Allah-Las, The Growlers, Ty Segall, Samsara Blues Experiment, Echosmith, Lord Huron and the Black Angels.